The Diagnostic Imaging Department offers a full range of services to the Illinois Valley and surrounding communities.

 If you are having problems with digestion or experiencing symptoms that may indicate a disease or disorder of the GI tract, your physician may recommend a special procedure, such as a colonoscopy, esophagogastroduodenoscopy (EGD) and more, to help diagnose and/or treat the problem.
 You may need to see one of our gastroenterologists.
 Learn more about gastrointestinal health and services.

-St. Margaret’s Health – Spring Valley and St. Margaret’s Health – Peru each have a full-service clinical and pathology laboratory and are dedicated to providing the best in lab testing.
+St. Margaret’s Health – Spring Valley has a full-service clinical and pathology laboratory and is dedicated to providing the best in lab testing.
 Learn more about the laboratory services offered or read our FAQs.

 The Sleep Center at St. Margaret’s Health offers a full range of services designed to evaluate, diagnose, treat and help you manage your sleep disorder.
 In order to diagnose a sleep disorder, patients usually spend the night in the hospital’s Sleep Center, where experienced technicians monitor and record brain waves, muscle activity, breathing effort and heart rhythms while the patient sleeps.
 Results of the studies are interpreted by physicians who are board certified in Sleep Medicine.
 For more information, call (815) 664-1122.